sudo-self/Rpi-shairport-sync/CYGWIN.md

 This is based on installing onto a fresh default installation of Cygwin 2.895 (64-bit installation) running in Windows 10 inside VMWare Fusion on a Mac.

-The end result is Cygwin Shairport Sync, an AirPlay facility for Windows.
+The end result will be `Cygwin Shairport Sync`, an AirPlay service for Windows.

 The is not, as yet, an installer for Shairport Sync in CYGWIN.